anjakuchenbecker/mobile_smart_home_diy_camper_van/README.md

 The main features of self-made "Mobile Smart Home" solution are as follows

-- Creation of two control units, one within the sideboard area the other one within the bedroom area, which offers the following means
+- Creation of two control units, which replace the handling different IR / RF vendor remote controls.
+One within the sideboard area the other one within the bedroom area, which offers the following means
   - Turn outside light on or off
   - Turn tire warmers on or off
   - Activation of five different light scenes (please refer to [Lighting Control Concept](#lighting-control-concept))